-sites, artifacts and other objects of historical, cultural, or religious significance, historical or cultural records Potential Impacts Activity Use an "x" to indicate which apply х Potential Project Impacts and Proposed Mitigations Using the list at left, describe the potential impact(s) of each identified Project activity and the proposed measure(s) to reduce each of these impacts.
-Change to or loss of cultural integrity Change to or loss of traditional lifestyle Change to or loss of heritage resources Other Clearing of timber, brush, or vegetation mat Noise (use of heavy equipment, blasting, crushing, drilling) Construction of structures (buildings, water or waste management facilities, etc.) Construction (development or alteration: widening, straightening, detours), maintenance and operation of lines, trails, or rights-of-way Increased human presence Withdrawal of water from a watercourse Retaining, storing, or diverting water Construction of dams and impoundments Direct or indirect deposit of waste into water Other beiss Potential Impacts Social and Economic Well -pein Potential Impacts Activity Use an "x" to indicate which apply x Potential Project Impacts and Proposed Mitigations Using the list at left, describe the potential impact(s) of each identified Project activity and the proposed measure(s) to reduce each of these impacts.
-Increased human health hazard and risk Economic opportunities or losses (employment, training) Change in ecological, cultural, social, or economic values identified for protection in approved Land Use Plans Impairment of the recreational Noise (use of heavy equipment, blasting, crushing, drilling) Transfer, storage, and use of petroleum products and/or chemicals On-site storage or disposal of wastes (domestic garbage, sewage, waste petroleum products, drilling waste and hydraulic flowback fluids, hazardous wastes, etc.)
+Change to or loss of cultural integrity Change to or loss of traditional lifestyle Change to or loss of heritage resources Other Noise (use of heavy equipment, blasting, crushing, drilling) Construction of structures (buildings, water or waste management facilities, etc.) Construction (development or alteration: widening, straightening, detours), maintenance and operation of lines, trails, or rights-of-way Increased human presence Withdrawal of water from a watercourse Retaining, storing, or diverting water Construction of dams and impoundments Direct or indirect deposit of waste into water Other Potential Impacts Social and Economic Well-k Activity peing Potential Project Impacts and Use an "x" to indicate which apply × Proposed Mitigations Using the list at left, describe the potential impact(s) of each identified Project activity and the proposed measure(s) to reduce each of these impacts.
+Increased human health hazard and risk Economic opportunities or losses (employment, training) Change in ecological, cultural, social, or economic values identified for protection in approved Land Use Plans Impairment of the recreational or traditional uses of the land or water Impairment of the aesthetic quality of the land or water Changes to the use of the area by other non-Indigenous people (e.g., trappers, outfitters, residents, hunters, forest harvesters, other Noise (use of heavy equipment, blasting, crushing, drilling) Transfer, storage, and use of petroleum products and/or chemicals On-site storage or disposal of wastes (domestic garbage, sewage, waste petroleum products, drilling waste and hydraulic flowback fluids, hazardous wastes, etc.) Construction (development or alteration: widening, straightening, detours), maintenance and operation of lines, trails, or rights-of-way Construction of structures (buildings, water or waste management facilities, etc.) Increased human access and presence